-Central Government has effective control over our general duties - it is responsible for providing the legal framework within which we work, provides funding in the form of grants and sets the terms of many of the relationships that we have with other organisations.
+The UK Government has effective control over our general duties - it is responsible for providing the legal framework within which we work, provides funding in the form of grants and sets the terms of many of the relationships that we have with other organisations.
 Details of the grants we receive from government departments are set out in note 24.
 Details of the balances with central government departments are shown in notes 15 and 17.
-Pooled budget arrangements with the Department of Health via Clinical Commissioning Groups are disclosed in note 38.
+Pooled budget arrangements with the Department of Health via the NHS Coventry and Warwickshire Integrated Care Board are disclosed in note 38.